Wu Song: Zhou Tong's apprentice

 In the middle of the hall sat three tables laden with all the myriad kinds of food.
 However, the stately-looking people attending this sumptuous feast were underneath the eaves of the hall watching a person practise his swordplay in the manor's courtyard.
 This person was Zhou Tong and he had his beard tied into a knot so he would not accidentally cut it off with his double swords.
 Zhou wielded his swords to and fro and did it so fast that the flashes of light cast from the blades made it look like his entire body was wrapped in snow.
 Even if a person threw a bowlful of ink at him, not a single drop of it would tarnish his clothing.
 Wu Song became mesmerised by Zhou Tong's display of superior swordsmanship.
 When he twirled around and ended up facing in his direction, Wu Song recognised Zhou Tong as the old man he had bumped into on the bridge earlier in the day.
 He realised that Zhou Tong must be a great master adept in the art of the "deep breath" technique.

-During his practice, Zhou Tong let out a mountain-crumbling scream and fell onto his back while kicking one leg into the air.
+During his practice, Zhou Tong lets out a mountain-crumbling scream and fell onto his back while kicking one leg into the air.
 Wu Song felt sorry for Zhou Tong because he thought maybe the man was too old to practise the martial arts and had lost his balance.
-However, Zhou Tong screamed once more and this time he shot high into the sky with his swords pointed upward towards the moon.
+However, Zhou Tong screamed once more and this time he shot high into the sky with his swords pointed upward towards the Moon.
 After watching him land and perform a few punches and kicks, it finally dawned on Wu Song that Zhou Tong was indeed practising the boxing routines of the immortals Iron-Crutch Li and Han Xiang from the Drunken Eight Immortals style.
 Zhou Tong was so good at this style that his performance once caused a fellow warrior to become intoxicated.
 Puzzled, Wu Song remembered back to his own martial arts master who had told him there were only two people in the world (including Wu Song and his master) who could perform such boxing.
 Zhou Tong also knew the style too.
 Because Zhou Tong's performance was so great, Wu Song went against the rules of etiquette and shouted praise from the top of the wall.